DataDog/documentation/content/en/logs/explorer/list.md

 {{< img src="logs/explorer/list/list_share.png" alt="configure display table"  style="width:80%;">}}

-- Export to **Monitor** : Export the query applied to your logstream to create the query for a new [log monitor][5].
+- Export to **Monitor**: Export the query applied to your Logstream to create a query for a new [log monitor][5].
-- Export to **CSV**: Export your current logstream view with its selected columns to a CSV file.
+- Export to **CSV**: Export your current Logstream view with its selected columns to a CSV file.
 You can export up to 5,000 logs at once.
 - **Share** View: Share a link to the current view with your teammates through email, Slack, and more.
 See all [Datadog notification integrations][6] available.

 [1]: /logs/explorer/facets/